 High Court Enforcement Officer / Bailiff

 If the debt is above £600 you can instruct a High Court Enforcement Officer to seize the debtor’s assets if they fail to pay.
-If the amount is less than £600, you can instruct the County Court Bailiff instead.
+If the amount is less than £600.00, you can instruct the County Court Bailiff instead.
 A High Court Enforcement Officer will first obtain a Writ of Control (allowing them to remove goods to the value of the judgment and their fees).
-They will then send the debtor a letter (Notice of Enforcement) which allows them seven days to clear the debt.
-Should the debtor fail to make payment or propose a payment plan, the High Court Enforcement Officer will attend the debtor’s address to collect the judgment amount.
-The Officer usually reports back with the debtor’s assets and will seize and sell (usually via auctions) those of value.
+They will then send the debtor a letter (Notice of Enforcement) which allows them 7 days to clear the debt.
+Should the debtor fail to make payment or propose a payment plan, they will attend the debtor’s address to collect the judgment amount.
+The High Court Enforcement Officer usually reports back with the debtor’s assets and will seize and sell (usually via auctions) those of value.
 There is a cost to instruct a High Court Enforcement Officer, however, their fee is recoverable from the debtor (i.e. added on to the judgment debt).

 A Charging Order is an option if the judgment debtor either owns or has an interest in a property.
-A Charging Order secures your judgment amount against the property for the sum owed, however it does not guarantee immediate payment.
+A Charging Order secures your judgment amount against the property for the sum owed.
+A Charging Order does not guarantee immediate payment.
 If the debtor fails to pay following a final Charging Order being granted, you can then either wait for the debtor to sell the house in their own time, or seek an Order for sale.
-An Order for sale must be considered carefully and is something which would vary from case to case (factors usually include the size of judgment and whether there are other loans or mortgages on the property which are to be paid from the proceeds of the sale).
+An Order for sale must be considered carefully and is something which would vary from case to case (factors usually include; the size of judgment and whether there are other loans or mortgages on the property which are to be paid from the proceeds of the sale).

 Third Party Debt Order